Trial of Abdullah Öcalan: Aftermath

 In November 2011, 46 lawyers who had represented Öcalan were detained.
 In 2013 they were put on trial in Turkey, accused of being part of a "leadership committee" headed by Öcalan.
 Their prolonged pre-trial detention was due to frequent adjournments.
 British barrister Margaret Owen described this "purely political trial" as "Kafkaesque".
-Examples of the evidence against Öcalan's lawyers the prosecution provided are owning a book of Abdullah Öcalan or illegally wiretapped telephone conversations which included mentions of Öcalan or İmralı, the name of the island Öcalan is imprisoned.
+Examples of the evidence against Öcalan's lawyers the prosecution provided are owning a book by Abdullah Öcalan and illegally wiretapped telephone conversations which included mentions of Öcalan or İmralı, the name of the island on which Öcalan is imprisoned.
 Other evidences included photographs depicting a defendant walking near an Internet café.
-During the deliberations the defendants have also quoted Aristotle and William Shakespeare.
+During the deliberations the defendants also quoted Aristotle and William Shakespeare.